create3000/x_ite/docs/_posts/reference/field-services-and-objects.md

 #### SFVec2f **abs** ()

-Returns an SFVec2f whose value is the absolute value of the object.
+Returns an SFVec2f whose value is the componentwise absolute value of the object.

 #### SFVec2f **add** (*vec*)